lborgman/mm4i/README.md

 # Mindmaps 4 Internet

-Mindmaps in your web browser.
-So you can use it in your mobile phone.
+Mindmaps that you create and edit in your mobile phone.
 Or in your desktop computer.

 MM4I (Mindmaps 4 Internet) offers that.
         No installation required - since it is a web page.